Menthol Cigarettes Ban – Only 13 days left.

 How many smokers choose menthol tobacco?

 It is estimated that 24.5% of all smokers use some form of menthol cigarettes yet despite this large number, the public awareness of the ban seems to be low.
 It is believed that many menthol smokers will not know about the ban until they try to purchase them after May 20th.
 A think tank group believes that many of these smokers will now turn to smoking unflavoured tobacco.

 The European Union Tobacco Products Directive

 Currently, at the time of writing, cigarettes have already experienced a dramatic change of regulations regarding how cigarettes are packaged, marketed, and designed.
-We have seen a year on year tax increase to deter the public from purchasing, we then saw the ban on colourful branding and a new enforced warning images/signs, then finally stopping 10 packs of cigarettes in 2017.
+We have seen a year-on-year tax increase to deter the public from purchasing, before the ban on colourful branding and the enforced warning images/signs.
+The last step was to stop the sale of 10 packs of cigarettes in 2017.
 This flavour ban is just a next step in reducing the significant harm and deaths caused by smoking each year.

 The ban comes from the EU TPD which banned all cigarettes and hand rolling tobacco that had a characteristic flavouring such as berries, strawberries etc. and become part of English law through the Tobaco and Related Product Regulations 2016.
 This new law effectively deferred the menthol ban until 20th of May 2020, making the ban inevitable.

 If it’s a EU ban on menthol cigarettes, will the UK be banning menthol cigarettes?

 The EU TPD ban and new law that will be in force throughout the European Union will also apply to the UK.
 This is regardless of our membership status and will stay in force for the foreseeable future.